 Hello October showcases all of our favorite things: product hauls, reviews, tutorials, and more.
 Suzie is a popular vlogger but maintains her blog as well, with product finds in both places.

-Anna of Vivianna Does Makeup shows off her beauty know-how with oh-so-accessible product reviews, tutorials, and tricks.
+We've been a fan of this blog since it was called Vivianna Does Makeup.
+Anna of The Anna Edit shows off her beauty know-how with oh-so-accessible product reviews, tutorials, and tricks.

 While you may know Zoella from her YouTube fame—9 million subscribers and counting!—this beauty also has a fantastic blog.
 Showcasing her product reviews, favorite recipes, outfit updates, and (our personal favorite) hair tutorials, Zoella is a must stop.